sombriks/gh-actions-playground/README.md

 More info [here][45] and [here][46].

+## 12 - create a commit

+- Modify something in the repo
+- Does not trigger other workflows
+- Can manipulate several branches, see [checkout action][47] for details.

 ## Noteworthy 3rd party actions

 - This is why GitHub Actions it's better than other CI tools from other vendors